gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

     | **canvheight** - positive integer, new height of canvas in pixels
     | **bg** - colorstring or color-tuple, new background color
     | If no arguments are given, return current (canvaswidth, canvasheight).
-    | Else resize the canvas the turtles are drawing on.
-Do not alter the drawing window.
+    | Else, resize the canvas the turtles are drawing on wihtout altering the drawings.
-    | To observe hidden parts of the canvas previously outside the canvas, use the scrollbars.
+    | Scrollbars are added, to observe hidden parts of the canvas previously outside the canvas.

 .. code-block:: python